realh/repmap/README.md

 repository and holds hash values for all the different tile sprites which img2map uses to work out tile types from pixel data.

+The output on stderr includes the number of puzzle pieces found, which can serve as a useful warning that matching may have gone wrong.
+The default number of puzzle pieces per scenario is 104.

 refhash
 -------
 This is the tool used to generate `reftilehashes.json`, so you shouldn't need